Periodic Pitman transforms and jointly invariant measures: Introduction and main result

 \item {\em Burke property}: If $(\mbf X_1,\mbf X_2)$ are independent, and each $\mbf X_m$ is a vector of $N$ i.i.d. log-inverse-gamma random variables, then $W(\mbf X_1,\mbf X_2) \deq (\mbf X_1,\mbf X_2)$ (see Proposition \ref{prop:Burke}).
 The preservation of this product measure is the direct analogue of the classical Burke theorem in \cite{Burke1956} (see also \cite[page 11]{Kelly-2011}) as well as several analogous Burke properties in various other settings, for example \cite{Hsu-Burke-1976} (discrete-time queue with Bernoulli service and arrivals), \cite[Lemma 8]{Aldous-Diaconis-1995} (Hammersley process), \cite[Theorem 3.1]{harrison1990} (Brownian queue), \cite[Theorem 5]{brownian_queues} (positive temperature Brownian queue), \cite[Theorem 3.3]{Seppalainen-2012} (inverse-gamma polymer). \item {\em Intertwining}: We prove that the map $\mathcal D^{N,k}$ (built from $D^{N,2}$ iteratively) intertwines the generators of the systems \eqref{eq:joint_OCY} and \eqref{DxR_gen} of SDEs (see Proposition \ref{prop:NewSDE}).
 (Continuous-time intertwining of generators for particle systems was used to prove jointly invariant measures for multi-species particles systems, e.g. TASEP and the Hammersley process \cite{Ferrari-Martin-2007,Ferrari-Martin-2005,Ferrari-Martin-2009}, but, to our knowledge, the present paper is the first to deal with intertwining of diffusion processes in this setting.)

-Besides the continuous time intertwining, the map $\D^{N,k}$ also intertwines two discrete-time Markov chains (Proposition \ref{prop:DNk_disc_intertwine}), which allows us to show that the jointly invariant measures for \eqref{eq:joint_OCY} are the same as the jointly invariant measures for a discrete-time Markov chain that turns out to be a periodic version of the inverse-gamma polymer (see Section \ref{sec:disc_MC}).
+Besides the continuous-time intertwining, the map $\D^{N,k}$ also intertwines two discrete-time Markov chains (Proposition \ref{prop:DNk_disc_intertwine}), which allows us to show that the jointly invariant measures for \eqref{eq:joint_OCY} are the same as the jointly invariant measures for a discrete-time Markov chain that turns out to be a periodic version of the inverse-gamma polymer (see Section \ref{sec:disc_MC}).
 The key to this intertwining is a nontrivial identity involving the maps $D^{N,2}$ and $T^{N,2}$ given in Proposition \ref{prop:full_intertwine}.
 This identity is the periodic analog of a key identity found in several works on the full line (see \cite[Lemma 4.4]{Fan-Seppalainen-20}, \cite[Lemma A.5]{Busani-Seppalainen-2020}, \cite[Proposition 5.8]{Bates-Fan-Seppalainen}, \cite[Lemma 7.6]{Seppalainen-Sorensen-21b}, \cite[Lemma A.5]{Groathouse-Janjigian-Rassoul-21}, and \cite[Lemma 2.7]{GRASS-23}).
 Our original motivation for Proposition \ref{prop:full_intertwine} was not to demonstrate jointly invariant measures for the periodic inverse-gamma polymer; instead, it was to prove the remarkable invariance noted above of the jointly invariant measures with respect to permuting the slope parameters $\theta_1,\ldots, \theta_k$.
 The periodic inverse-gamma polymer jointly invariant measure result simply came as a by-product.

-Presumably it should be possible to use the periodic inverse-gamma polymer jointly invariant measure result to recover those of the periodic O'Connell-Yor and KPZ equations through scaling limits; and the discrete intertwining should converge to the continuum intertwining.
-We do not attempt any of these limits here since they would not significantly reduce the length or complexity of our arguments but would eclipse the important fact that it was only through solving the $k=2, N=2$ O'Connell-Yor case, and then generalizing from there that we were able to determine the right structure at play here---the periodic Pitman transform.
+Presumably, it should be possible to use the periodic inverse-gamma polymer jointly invariant measure result to recover those of the periodic O'Connell-Yor and KPZ equations through scaling limits, and the discrete intertwining should converge to the continuum intertwining.
+We do not attempt any of these limits here.

 \end{enumerate} We hope this work will prompt a fuller investigation of the structure of the periodic Pitman transform.